rjfarmer/gfModParser/README.md

 variables.type(result)
 ````

-Arguments to the procedure can be accessed via, and returnd as a dict:
+Arguments to the procedure can be accessed via, and returned as a dict:

 ````python
 args = procedures.arguments('a_function')